Court places Mike Weir Wine Inc. in receivership, company owes more than $6-million

-Justice Hainey of the Ontario Superior Court of Justice appointed BDO Canada Ltd. the monitor Jan.
-30 after Weir filed an application earlier in January asking the court to do so in order to arrange a sale that permits the buyer to take advantage of the spring growing season.

-Court documents say a company related to Robert McCown became the owner of 15 per cent of the corporation’s shares in 2013 and the remainder of its shares in October, 2017.
+“I thought if you bring a little level of sophistication to this thing, if I can use my contacts, maybe we can change it,” Mr. McCown said in 2015.
+“In 18 months, boy, we’ve changed it and we’re barely started.”

+Among Stoney Creek’s products is a wine branded as “Doug Gilmour Bin 93” – named after the former Toronto Maple Leafs’ captain.
+Mr. Gilmour’s nickname was “Killer” and Stoney Ridge sells a “Killer Fanatic” two-pack, featuring bottles of red and white wine and an autographed hockey puck for $115.
+Stoney Ridge also sells vintages endorsed by the band the Tragically Hip such as the 2017 Ahead by a Century Chardonnay.

-The corporation issued three promissory notes to Weir on Oct.
-20, 2017, that it was to pay back a year later, but court documents allege it failed to repay what now amounts to roughly $2.2-million – some of which is secured against the winery and its physical assets.
+At Mike Weir Wine, the winery issued three promissory notes to Mr. Weir on Oct.
+20, 2017, that it was to pay back a year later.
+But court documents allege the winery failed to repay what now amounts to about $2.2-million – some of which is secured against the winery and its physical assets.

 Some of the debt was to be forgiven if the winery was sold by the time repayment was due on the notes and the secured notes were repaid in full.

+The winery had been put up for sale in October, 2017, for $10.9-million.
+Its retail outlet closed last spring.
+The sale price was dropped to $8.9-million and then cut again to $7.5-million.

-After Weir’s application, Mr. McCown requested a brief adjournment to allow for the negotiation and closing of a sale to a potential purchaser of the winery who intends to make an offer of more than $7-million – enough to repay the corporation’s debts.
+After Mr. Weir made the application to put the winery into receivership – so that it could be sold ahead of the spring growing season – Mr. McCown requested a brief adjournment to allow for the negotiation and closing of a sale to a potential purchaser of the winery for more than $7-million, according to court documents.

 Welcome to The Globe and Mail’s comment community.
 This is a space where subscribers can engage with each other and Globe staff.
 Non-subscribers can read and sort comments but will not be able to engage with them in any way.
 Click here to subscribe.